 A South Carolina lease agreement is a legally binding contract between a landlord and tenant that documents the agreed-upon terms and conditions for renting a property.
-It includes the names and contact information of the landlord and the tenant, the address of the premises, the lease term, payment details, safety disclosures, pet provisions, and other information.
+It includes the names and contact information of the landlord and the tenant, the address of the premises, the lease term, payment details, and disclosures.

 Month-to-Month Rental Agreement